Prabhnometery/django-todo/README.md

 ## Simplfy Your Todos
 Life is fun.
 But life is also busy.
-There's a million different things you could be doing.
-But what matters is what you do.
+There are million of different things you could be doing.
+But what really matters is what you actually do.
-Todo helps you make sense of all of your opportunities and live that life that matters most to you.
+Todo helps you make sense of all of your opportunities and live that life which matters the most.
 Your new organized life awaits.